Skip to main content

 Can the COVID-19 vaccine affect puberty or fertility in my child?

 No. The rumors related to COVID-19 vaccines affecting puberty or fertility are unfounded.
 The mRNA vaccines are processed near the injection site and activated immune system cells travel through the lymph system to nearby lymph nodes.
 In this manner, they are not traveling to other parts of the body.
 As such, there would not be a biological reason to expect that maturation or reproductive functionality of either males or females would be negatively affected by COVID-19 vaccination now or in years to follow.
 Importantly, due to reports of menstrual cycle changes following vaccination, studies have been, and continue to be, conducted.
-Early studies have suggested about a one-day difference in menstrual cycles; however, further data are needed to understand this finding and these reports, particularly because many factors can affect the timing of an individual’s cycle.
+Studies to date have suggested about a one-day difference in menstrual cycles; however, further data are needed to understand this finding and these reports, particularly because many factors can affect the timing of an individual’s cycle.
 As such, analyzing the data carefully will be important.
-In addition, five large, national monitoring systems are being used to monitor for these concerns, and to date, no concerning findings have emerged, including in relation to miscarriage, stillbirth, preterm birth, birth defects, pregnancy or post-delivery complications or outcomes, infant or neonatal outcomes, menstrual irregularities or post-menopausal bleeding.
+In addition, five large, national monitoring systems have not revealed any concerning findings related to miscarriage, stillbirth, preterm birth, birth defects, pregnancy or post-delivery complications or outcomes, infant or neonatal outcomes, menstrual irregularities or post-menopausal bleeding.

 Watch this short video in which Dr. Paul Offit discusses COVID-19, the vaccines and infertility.